Trump administration HHS gender dysphoria report: Post-publication review and author reveal

-The authors of the report were not named in the report and following the report's release, the HHS declined to identify them.
-HHS has referred to its authors as "eight scholars including doctors, ethicists and a methodologist who represent a wide range of political viewpoints", and that names were withheld "in order to help maintain the integrity" during post-publication peer-review.
+The authors of the report were not initially named in the report and following the report's release, the HHS declined to identify them.
+Following the first release of the report on May 1, 2025, HHS had only referred to the authors as "eight scholars including doctors, ethicists and a methodologist who represent a wide range of political viewpoints", and that names were withheld "in order to help maintain the integrity" during post-publication peer-review.

 On June 26, 2025, Alex Byrne, a philosophy professor at MIT, wrote an opinion article in The Washington Post claiming to be one of the authors, but did not identify the other eight authors he said were involved in the report.

 On November 19, 2025, the HHS re-released the review with a few minor differences and a handful of peer review comments.
 However, the updated report still comes to the same conclusion as the earlier version.
 The new report also revealed the names of the authors and their affiliations to be: